ImmortalMan01/mod-plugin/README.md

 Words within a small Levenshtein distance can also trigger the filter.
 The `blocked-word-distance` option (default `1`) controls how many edits are allowed when comparing each token to a blocked word.
+You can enable fuzzy matching by setting `fuzzy-threshold` to a value between `0` and `100`.
+When greater than zero the plugin uses a partial ratio fuzzy matcher and mutes messages when the similarity with a blocked word meets or exceeds this threshold.
 Enable `use-stemming` if you want the filter to also match simple word stems.
 For example a blocked word of `run` will also match `running` or `runner` when stemming is active.
 The stemmer supports English and Turkish based on the